Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast

-If you arrive in Bilbao early, there may be time for you to visit the Guggenheim Museum before you meet your leaders at 12:00 p.m. in Bilbao, Spain.
-Please have lunch before we meet or get some quick tapas at the tabernas close to our hotel, as lunch today is on your own.
+If you arrive in Bilbao early, there may be time to explore the city before meeting your leaders at 12:00 p.m. in the lobby of our pre-tour hotel.
+Please have lunch beforehand or grab some quick tapas at the tabernas near our hotel, as lunch today is on your own.

 Your leaders will be wearing Country Walkers shirts.
-Please be dressed for walking.
-Hiking shoes are required.
+Please be dressed for walking—comfortable, weather-appropriate attire, sturdy footwear, and a daypack (to carry essentials such as rain gear and a water bottle) are required.

-Travel one hour and 20 minutes to the outskirts of Santander and the heart of the Natural Park of Costa Quebrada in Spain’s stunning Cantabria region.
-Here, dramatic cliffs, arches, islets, and coves tell a dramatic and unique story of the interplay of coastal rock formations and the ebb and flow of the tides.
+Travel about one hour and 20 minutes to the outskirts of Santander and the heart of the Natural Park of Costa Quebrada in Spain’s stunning Cantabria region.
+Here, dramatic cliffs, arches, islets, and coves tell a unique story of coastal geology shaped by the tides.
 This is a spectacularly scenic corner of Spain.

-Begin your Spanish amble on an easy scenic coastal trail along open pastures on a gravel road.
-Soon, the breathtaking Covacho beach appears, where crystalline waters kiss at a spit of sand that reaches out to a rocky islet.
-There’ll be time to admire this remarkable vista before continuing to the Playa de Arnia.
-Here, magnificent rock formations rise just offshore.
-Some form parallel striations just above water and others rise up to massive walls.
+Begin your Spanish amble on an easy coastal trail along open pastures and a gravel road.
+Soon, the breathtaking Covacho Beach appears, where crystalline waters kiss a spit of sand reaching out to a rocky islet.
+There will be time to admire this remarkable vista before continuing to Playa de Arnia, where magnificent rock formations rise just offshore—some forming parallel striations, others towering like massive walls.

 Included Meals: Dinner

 Enjoy a hearty breakfast, then travel 40 minutes to one of the most magnificent coastal regions of the Principality of Asturias.
-Here, you follow an invigorating footpath along the Camino Norte, one of the most spectacular segments of the Camino.
-Your seaside route traces open pastures and a series of cliffs, where you might meet sheep, cows, and horses.
-As your walk gets underway on flat trails, you pass several green pastures, sea caves, and tiny villages before arriving at an overlook that affords sweeping views of the sea.
-Continuing on, after short shuttle, you pause for lunch at a local cheese farm.
-Here, owner Aurelio tends to goats and makes cheese in the traditional way.
-After a visit of his laboratory and farm, you sample his cheese and savor some local specialties during a cozy picnic lunch.
+Here, you follow an invigorating footpath along the Camino Norte—one of the most spectacular segments of the Camino.
+Your seaside route traces open pastures and a series of cliffs, where you might encounter sheep, cows, and horses.
+As your walk begins on flat trails, you pass green pastures, sea caves, and tiny villages before arriving at an overlook that offers sweeping views of the sea.

-If there’s time, avid walkers may continue to walk another two hours to Mirador de la Boriza, or the “stairway to nowhere,” where you climb concrete steps for fantastic vistas of Llanes.
-Alternately, take a short ride to Llanes, a charming village overseen by the long, limestone ridge of the spectacular Sierra del Cuera.
-Explore on your own here, perhaps seeing the town’s medieval tower and the Gothic Santa María del Conceyu church, before you gather with the rest of the group for short trip to the hotel.
+If time allows, avid walkers may continue for another two hours from the Mirador de la Boriza—or the “stairway to nowhere”—where concrete steps lead to fantastic vistas of Llanes.
+Alternatively, take a short ride to Llanes, a charming village set beneath the long limestone ridge of the spectacular Sierra del Cuera.
+Explore on your own, perhaps visiting the town’s medieval tower and the Gothic Santa María del Conceyu church, before regrouping for a short drive to the hotel.

 Included Meals: Breakfast, Lunch, Dinner

 Cangas de Onís; 4-7 miles, easy to moderate.
-4 miles, easy, optional loop above Cangas de Onís
+Optional loop above Cangas de Onís; 4 miles, easy

 Start your day with a pleasant, easy walk along the Sella River, perhaps catching glimpses of morning kayakers or swimmers in the waters below.
 Your destination is the center of Cangas de Onís, renowned for its perfectly preserved Roman arched bridge.
-This was the site of the pivotal Battle of Covadonga in 722, the conflict that jumpstarted the Reconquista and established the Kingdom of Asturia.
+This was the site of the pivotal Battle of Covadonga in 722—the conflict that launched the Reconquista and established the Kingdom of Asturias.
 If you wish, take an optional 4-mile walk above the village through forests and tiny hamlets.

-After your included lunch at a local “llagar,” you retrace your steps back to the parador to meet a local shepherd, his border collie, and his rare Xalda sheep.
-Your new friends demonstrate the fine art of sheepherding, an amazing display of how these highly trained dogs communicate with both humans and sheep.
+After your included lunch at a local llagar, you retrace your steps back to the parador to meet a local shepherd, his border collie, and his rare Xalda sheep.
+Your new friends demonstrate the fine art of sheepherding—an impressive display of how these highly trained dogs communicate with both humans and sheep.

-On your return from lunch, there’ll be time to explore your historic parador and its beautiful natural setting.
-There is time to take a dip in the river before dinner at your leisure.
+Upon your return from lunch, there will be time to explore your historic parador and its beautiful natural setting.

 Included Meals: Breakfast, Lunch

-Camino Norte; 4 miles, easy to moderate, 250-ft. elevation gain.
-Travel to Villafranca de Bierzo
+Camino Norte; 4 miles, easy to moderate, 250-ft. elevation gain

-At the end of today’s journey you arrive in Villafranca de Bierzo, the region’s “Little Compostela.”
-Dripping with medieval and Jacobean character, this charming town is one of Spain’s official Assets of Cultural Interest for its enormous complex.
-It also historically welcomed pilgrims who were too ill or injured to continue to Santiago de Compostela.
-During a walk with your leaders, discover its 16th-century castle and the Collegiate Church of Santa Maria.
-At the Church of Santiago the Apostle, step through the Door of Forgiveness, which offers those injured pilgrims the same indulgence they receive at the door at the Cathedral of Santiago de Compostela.
+At the end of today’s journey, you arrive in Villafranca del Bierzo, the region’s “Little Compostela.”
+Dripping with medieval and Jacobean character, this charming town is officially recognized as an Asset of Cultural Interest for its wealth of historic buildings.
+It also welcomed pilgrims who were too ill or injured to continue to Santiago de Compostela.
+During a short walk upon arrival, discover its 16th-century castle and the Collegiate Church of Santa María.
+At the Church of Santiago the Apostle, step through the Door of Forgiveness, which granted injured pilgrims the same indulgence as those who reached the cathedral in Santiago.

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast, travel to the next trailhead in the hamlet of Las Herrerías.
-Today’s walk along the Camino Frances delivers you to the spectacularly scenic and culture-rich region of Galicia, where you leave behind Mediterranean vegetation for countryside that evokes the British Isles – verdant pastures and ancient gray granite stone.
-Begin on the flat terrain of a lush valley.
-Then ascend up gentle slopes along a path bordered by moss-covered stone walls and shaded by chestnut trees.
-After you pass through the village of Fada, the wooded area opens to vistas of forest along the Atlantic coast.
+Then travel to the next trailhead in the hamlet of Las Herrerías.
+Today’s walk along the Camino Francés delivers you to the spectacularly scenic and culture-rich region of Galicia, where Mediterranean vegetation gives way to landscapes that evoke the British Isles—verdant pastures and ancient gray granite stone.
+You begin in the flat terrain of a lush valley, then ascend gentle slopes along a path bordered by moss-covered stone walls and shaded by chestnut trees.
+After passing through the village of Fada, the wooded area opens to sweeping vistas of Galicia’s lush interior—its forests shaped by the region’s moist Atlantic climate.

-Walk through the village of Laguna de Castilla and, soon after, cross the border from the province of Léon into Galicia.
-Your walk ends in the town of O Cebreiro, with its panoramic views over the province and the Royal Saint Mary’s Church, built on the foundations of a pre-Romanesque church.
-Perhaps most importantly, you pause for a lunch of Galician specialties at an ancient hostelry.
-A Roman road predated the Camino here, and the pallozas—prehistoric stone homes—provide evidence of earlier people in the region.
+Continue through the village of Laguna de Castilla and soon cross from the province of León into Galicia.
+Your walk concludes in the town of O Cebreiro, known for its panoramic views and the Royal Saint Mary’s Church, built on the foundations of a pre-Romanesque structure.
+Perhaps most memorable is your lunch of Galician specialties, enjoyed in an ancient hostelry.
+A Roman road once passed through here, and the region’s pallozasprehistoric stone homes with thatched roofs—offer a glimpse into the lives of its earliest inhabitants.

-After lunch on your own, the stunning snowcapped mountains of Léon serenade you as you travel to Monforte de Lemos.
-Upon arrival at your next parador, take time to stroll the beautiful gardens or have a swim in the pool.
-This evening, gather to learn about the Celtic tradition of Queimada, a blend of distilled spirit and citrus that is sometimes served with an incantation.
-Later, retreat to a private room in the parador and dine on exquisite Galician cuisine with an excellent wine from the Ribeira Sacra wine growing region.
+After lunch on your own, the snowcapped mountains of León fade into the distance as you travel to Monforte de Lemos.
+Upon arrival at your next remarkable parador, set high above the town in a former monastery and fortress, take time to stroll its tranquil gardens or relax by the pool.
+This evening, gather for an introduction to the Celtic tradition of queimada, a fiery ritual involving distilled spirit, citrus, and incantations.
+Later, retreat to a private dining room and savor exquisite Galician cuisine paired with fine wines from the nearby Ribeira Sacra region.

 Included Meals: Breakfast, Dinner

-Canyon de Sil; 5 miles, 700-ft. elevation gain and loss, easy to moderate
+Cañón do Sil; 5 miles, easy to moderate, 700-ft. elevation gain and loss

-Once you have enjoyed a leisurely breakfast, take a short drive to the Canyon de Sil, a deep, dramatic gorge considered the most spectacular vista in Galicia.
-Its walls soar some 1,500 feet above its river, creating a unique micro-climate that allows olive trees and grape vines to grow in abundance.
-Your walk begins above the cliffs through ancient chestnut and oak forests, then traverses the pathways of steep vineyards.
-Pavement, steps, and ramps point the way as you explore an environment where it’s as challenging to prune the vines as it is to harvest the grapes.
-Machinery cannot manage these slopes, so it is all done by hand.
+Once you’ve enjoyed a leisurely breakfast, take a short drive to the Cañón do Sil—a deep, dramatic gorge considered one of the most spectacular vistas in Galicia.
+Its walls soar some 1,500 feet above the river, creating a unique microclimate that allows olive trees and grapevines to thrive.
+Your walk begins above the cliffs through ancient chestnut and oak forests, then continues along paths threading through steep vineyards.
+Pavement, steps, and ramps guide the way through an environment where pruning and harvesting are done entirely by hand—machinery simply can’t manage the terrain.

 Included Meals: Breakfast, Lunch

 After breakfast, travel west past Santiago de Compostela.
-You arrive in Roxos to begin your final walk to the revered city, the most beautiful approach for its Fluvial Path along a tranquil stream and its well-preserved ancient mills.
-The Camino Finisterre leads you through Galicia at its most remote.
-You pass through fragrant eucalyptus forest, traverse rolling pastures and open fields, and stroll through tiny villages unchanged by time.
-Though you are surrounded by such sylvan beauty, the city and its sublime Cathedral are not far away.
+You arrive in Roxos to begin your final walk into this revered city—widely considered the most beautiful approach thanks to its Fluvial Path, which follows a tranquil stream past well-preserved ancient mills.
+The Camino Finisterre leads you through some of Galicia’s most remote and unspoiled landscapes.
+You pass through fragrant eucalyptus forests, traverse rolling pastures and open fields, and stroll through tiny villages seemingly untouched by time.
+Though immersed in sylvan beauty, the city and its sublime cathedral draw ever nearer.

-After time to absorb the ornate splendor, you step into your final parador, the spectacular Hostal de Reies Catolicos, with its privileged location right on the plaza.
-Once you settle in, explore more in the lively pedestrian Old Town, designated a UNESCO World Heritage site in its entirety for its wealth of historical buildings.
+Once you’ve settled in, you may wish to explore more of the lively pedestrian Old Town, designated a UNESCO World Heritage site in its entirety for its remarkable wealth of historic buildings.

-This evening, gather at your parador for a very special farewell dinner in an elegant private room we’ve reserved for the occasion.
-Toast your spectacular week in Northern Spain and dine on a delectable meal of local specialties.
+This evening, gather in an elegant private room at your parador for a very special farewell dinner.
+Toast your unforgettable week in Northern Spain and dine on a memorable meal of Galician specialties.

 Included Meals: Breakfast, Dinner

 After breakfast, bid farewell to your travel companions and depart at your leisure by the hotel’s check-out time of 11:00 a.m.
-The hotel can assist with transportation arrangements.
+The hotel staff will be happy to assist with transportation arrangements if needed.

-If you wish, early morning, you may plan to attend the daily mass at the Cathedral, a breathtaking gathering, both for the Cathedral’s grandeur and for the sense of accomplishment and emotion in the pilgrims who have arrived here from the many Camino routes.
-The peregrinos’ final steps lead to the statue of Saint James at the Cathedral’s entrance.
+If you wish, you may plan to attend the early morning mass at the Cathedral—a breathtaking experience, not only for the grandeur of the setting but also for the emotion and sense of accomplishment among the pilgrims who have completed their journey along the many routes of the Camino.
+The peregrinos’ final steps lead to the statue of Saint James at the Cathedral’s entrance, marking the spiritual culmination of their pilgrimage.

 Included Meals: Breakfast